 At the end of the training, the 300 participating children and youth will meet for the final tournament in Beirut, where they can show off their skills and share their common passion for football.

-Prior to the soccer camp, coaches and assistants will participate in a workshop that will familiarize them with the Football3 methodology.
+Prior to the soccer camp, coaches and assistants participated in a workshop that familiarized them with the football3 methodology.

-Hiba Al-Jafeel, Football3-coach and former coach of the Lebanese U17-U19 women team, will lead the workshop.
+Hiba El Jaafil, football3-coach and former coach of the Lebanese U17-U19 women team, led the workshop.